jsolly/static-astro-website/README.md

 fi

 echo "✅ Pre-commit hook completed successfully"
-# Ensure the script exits with success if everything passed
-exit 0
 ```

 This ensures that all committed code meets the project's formatting and linting standards, with clear visual feedback during the commit process.